Ivanka Trump And Angela Merkel Attending Women’s Economic Summit Together

 A post shared by Ivanka Trump (@ivankatrump) on

-Ivanka Trump will fly to Berlin a few days before the release of her book Women Who Work: Rewriting the Rules for Success.
-The First Daughter will be joined by women from other G20 countries as well as four US Delegates as reported by Independent.
+Ivanka Trump will fly to Berlin a few days before the release of her book, Women Who Work: Rewriting the Rules for Success.
+The first daughter will be joined by women from other G20 countries as well as four U.S. Delegates, as reported by Independent.

-Apparently, Ivanka Trump has taken another stride towards her advocacy for women as she prepares to participate in the W20 summit.
-Following her recent efforts during Canadian Prime Minister Justin Trudeau’s visit to set up a meeting on the economic development opportunities for women, the First Daughter will tackle apprenticeships for women.
+Apparently, Ivanka Trump has taken another stride toward her advocacy for women as she prepares to participate in the W20 summit.
+Following her recent efforts during Canadian Prime Minister Justin Trudeau’s visit to set up a meeting on the economic development opportunities for women, the first daughter will tackle apprenticeships for women.

-As Ivanka Trump continues to make her intentions for the working woman known, she grows to become a rising power within the administration, despite the lack of an official role.
-Ms. Trump is also seen as the human face of the Trump brand following her consistent posting of photos on social media featuring her activities with her family.
+As Ivanka Trump continues to make her intentions for the working woman known, she grows to become a rising power within the administration despite the lack of an official role.
+Ms. Trump is also seen as the human face of the Trump brand following her consistent posting of photos on social media that feature her activities with her family.

 [Featured Image By Pat Benic-Pool/Getty Images]